The Truth About Mortgage Refinancing Revealed By Oregon Mortgage Expert

-Portland, Oregon based Mortgage Broker David Ovist reveals mortgage refinancing secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Salem, OR -- (ReleaseWire) -- 10/08/2008 -- Salem, Oregon based Mortgage Broker Bryan Schroeder, CMP reveals mortgage refinancing secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give Oregon residents all the facts about mortgage refinancing so they can make an educated decision when obtaining a mortgage.

 But before you sign on the dotted line, there are a few things you should know about the way refinancing works so you don’t make a mistake that could wind up costing you big time.

-"With refinancing as popular as it is right now, Oregon residents have to be even more careful about shopping for the best loan," says David Ovist, a Portland, Oregon based mortgage consultant.
+"With refinancing as popular as it is right now, Oregon residents have to be even more careful about shopping for the best loan," says Bryan Schroeder, CMP, a Salem, Oregon based mortgage consultant.
 "Even the most attractive offer can wind up being a disaster once you realize how much the loan is really costing you."

 * You should get a significantly lower rate for refinancing to make sense.
 Don't rush to refinance unless it's truly worth your while.
 If you're working with a mortgage broker rather than going it alone, you can be assured that they're bringing you the best offers out there.
 If you're going it alone, you'll have to do the legwork for yourself.